mjtsai1974/DevBlog/_posts/2018-07-08-bayesian-ml-net-intro.md

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-07-08-bayesian-ml-net-intro-converg-conn.png "converging connection")

 ### The <font color="Red">Bayesian Network=$(G,\Theta)$</font>
->In this article, we define $(G,\Theta)$ of the <font color="Red">Bayesian networks</font> to be the graphic representation of models capturing the relationships in between models' variables, where:
+>In this article, we define $(G,\Theta)$ of the <font color="Red">Bayesian networks</font> to be the graphic representation of models capturing the relationships in between model's variables, where:
 >&#10112;$G$ is the <font color="OrangeRed">DAG(directed acyclic graphic)</font> containing nodes connected by arcs with arrows, the nodes are the random variables, the direction of arcs begins from parent node(s) to its descendent nodes, the child node depends on its parent node.
 >&#10113;$\Theta$ is <font color="OrangeRed">the set of parameters in all conditional probability distributions</font>.
 >